TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/sqlvm-performance.md

 # Diagnose and resolve Virtual Machine performance issues

-Performance issues might be caused by cpu, memory, storage, network, sizing or a combination of these factors.
+Performance issues might be caused by CPU, memory, storage, network, sizing or a combination of these factors.

 This document provides information for each of these categories.